The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Experiment with the layout to find the perfect arrangement for your site’s header.
 The examples below show different variations to help inspire you as you design your header.

-Tip: Style Editor tweaks are shown in bold.
-To search for a tweak, open the Style Editor and press Ctrl+F (Command+F on a Mac).
-We've included the Style Editor section for tweaks that appear more than once.
+Tip: Site Styles tweaks are shown in bold.
+To search for a tweak, open Site Styles and press Ctrl+F (Command+F on a Mac).
+We've included Site Styles section for tweaks that appear more than once.

 - Page has a banner image